Jojocaster/do-you-app/README.md

 - Beta 0.2.0: [Download link](https://turtle-v2-artifacts.s3.amazonaws.com/android/44fb928c-12a5-4d20-bcc9-1b8aae1c02c7-39a1768725d54e5ba882c932e7b5dcf3.apk)
 ```
 Changelog:

-- Notifications can now be turned on & off when a show is live
+- Notifications can now be sent when a show is live and can be turned on & off from the Settings.
 - Current show's title grabbed from schedule in case `live-info` doesn't return the right name
 - Player controls improved
 - Minor fixes